Get insider access

 One-Hand Carry

 This speaker is pretty small and lightweight.
-However, since it's wired-only, it isn't meant to bring your music with you on the go.
+However, since it's wired-only, it's not the best choice if you want to bring your music with you on the go.
 If you're moving it from room to room, it's easy enough to carry in one hand.

 Design